DeityLamb/yarrow/docs/get-started.md

 ### Direct JAR

-Or download the latest JAR file from [GitHub Releases](https://github.com/deitylamb/fern/releases) and add it directly to your project.
+Or download the latest JAR file from [GitHub Releases](https://github.com/deitylamb/yarrow/releases) and add it directly to your project.
 Any distribution method is fine as long as authorship is preserved.

 ## Contributing

-For information on contributing to Fern, please refer to the project's GitHub repository [https://github.com/deitylamb/fern](https://github.com/deitylamb/fern)
+For information on contributing to Yarrow, please refer to the project's GitHub repository [https://github.com/deitylamb/yarrow](https://github.com/deitylamb/yarrow)

 ## License

-Fern is released under the MIT License.
+Yarrow is released under the MIT License.
 See the `LICENSE` file in the project root for more details